-This should state the date, time, and location of the meetings, and should be sent to all board members and be available publicly.
+This should state the date, time, and location of the meetings, and should be sent to all board members and be available to the public.

 Points of order

 These are questions directed to the chair that require an answer or a ruling.
 They are not open to debate and usually relate to the rules for the running of a meeting.